 The cover is straightforward to put on, but removing it is just a little more complicated – you may need something sharp to pry the latch.
 Here’s what the iPhone looks like with the case on:

 Apart from the iPhone, Schneider Optics also produces cases for Samsung, though only for the Galaxy S4 model, but I am sure that the same covers will appear on the new models.

 The lens is attached to the case very simply – via a 3-blade latch:

 insert -> turn -> remove

-Everything is very simple and reliable - the lenses are fixed firmly, without backlash and there is no need to be afraid that they will slide away from shaking or vibrations.
-This is a very good solution, besides, the case itself can be safely used without optics, since it fits comfortably in the hand and can protect the iPhone from falls.
+Everything is straightforward and reliable – the lenses are fixed firmly, without backlash, and there is no need to be afraid that they will slide away from shaking or vibrations.
+It is a perfect solution; besides, the case can be safely used without lenses since it fits comfortably in hand and can protect the iPhone from falls.